Kyle Schwarber

+Kyle Joseph Schwarber (born March 5, 1993) is an American professional baseball left fielder and designated hitter who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Chicago Cubs, Washington Nationals, Boston Red Sox, and Philadelphia Phillies.
+Internationally, Schwarber represents the United States.

-Kyle Joseph Schwarber (born March 5, 1993) is an American professional baseball outfielder for the Philadelphia Phillies of Major League Baseball (MLB).
-He played college baseball for the Indiana Hoosiers and was a first-round selection in the 2014 MLB draft by the Chicago Cubs.
-He made his MLB debut with the Cubs in 2015 and has also played for the Washington Nationals and Boston Red Sox.
-He helped the Cubs win the 2016 World Series over the Cleveland Indians, ending their 108-year drought.
-Known for his powerful, hard-hit home runs, Schwarber led the National League in home runs during his 2022 debut season with the Phillies, winning his first Silver Slugger Award and contributing to their appearance in the 2022 World Series.
+Schwarber played college baseball for the Indiana Hoosiers and was a first-round selection in the 2014 MLB draft by the Cubs, making his MLB debut with the Cubs the following year.
+He was a member of the Cubs’ 2016 championship team.
+In 2021, Schwarber signed with the Nationals and was traded to the Red Sox the same year, a year in which he made his first All-Star appearance.
+Schwarber signed with the Phillies in 2022.

+Known for his powerful, hard-hit home runs and high walk rate in contrast to his low batting average, Schwarber led the National League in home runs during his 2022 debut season with the Phillies and played with the team during the 2022 World Series, earning him his second All-Star appearance and first Silver Slugger Award.
+Schwarber was again named an All-Star in 2025.
+He holds the record for most National League Championship Series home runs (11), the most postseason home runs by a left-handed batter (23), the most postseason leadoff home runs (5), and has the distinction of being the only player to hit a home run in the Little League World Series, World Series, and World Baseball Classic championship game.

+On August 28, 2025, Schwarber became the 21st player in MLB history to hit four home runs in one game.

 Early life

 Schwarber attended Middletown High School in Middletown, Ohio.
 During his four years, he batted .408 with 18 home runs and 103 runs batted in (RBIs).
+Schwarber was also a standout football player at Middletown, garnering Second Team All-Ohio Honors as a linebacker his senior year.

 College career

-Schwarber enrolled at the Indiana University Bloomington to play college baseball for the Indiana Hoosiers.
-As a freshman, Schwarber was named a freshman All-American by Louisville Slugger and Collegiate Baseball Newspaper after hitting .300/.390/.513 with eight home runs and 47 RBIs.
+Schwarber enrolled at Indiana University Bloomington to play college baseball for the Indiana Hoosiers.
+As a freshman in 2012, Schwarber was named a freshman All-American by Louisville Slugger and Collegiate Baseball Newspaper after hitting .300/.390/.513 with eight home runs and 47 RBIs.
 As a sophomore in 2013, he hit .366/.456/.647 with 18 home runs and 54 RBIs in 61 games.
 He was named a first-team All-American by the National Collegiate Baseball Writers Association (NCBWA) After the season, Schwarber played for the United States collegiate national team during the summer.
 As a junior, he batted .348/.456/.643 with 13 home runs.
 He was a finalist for the Johnny Bench Award.
 He majored in recreational sports management.

 In the 2012 college offseason, Schwarber played for the Wareham Gatemen of the Cape Cod Baseball League (CCBL).
 After winning the league championship with the Gatemen, Schwarber was awarded the playoff's most valuable player award.
 In June 2019, it was announced that he would join the CCBL Hall of Fame class of 2019.